MARTIMM/martimm.github.io/content-docs/api2/tutorials/builder1.md

 This is the new part.
 It was necessary to add some methods in the **Builder** class which you will not find in the Gnome documentation.
 These are `.load-user-interface()` and `.connect-callback-handler()`.
 When there are no signals defined in the user interface description you can get by with a simple statement e.g. `my Builder $builder .= new-from-file($ui-file);`.
 But when there are signals, you get errors because it can not find the callback handlers.

 In the first step we will load the description.
-It gathers the signal info for later use and removes the signal eements from the description.
+It gathers the signal info for later use and removes the signal elements from the description.
 Then it will feed that description to the **Builder** using `.add-from-string()`.
 ```
 my Str $ui-file = "your-path-to/ui-description.ui";
 my Builder $builder .= new-builder;